-The MSU Counseling Center does utilize student workers for scheduling clients and answering the telephone at the front desk and does not have an adequate number of well-trained administrative support staff required to meet the needs of the Center at this time.
-Plans are being made to hire a part-time support staff person to assist the Administrative Assistant in scheduling and additional tasks during the busiest time of the work day.
+The MSU Counseling Center employees a full time Administrative Assistant, parttime front desk employee, as well as student workers.
+Student workers assist with scheduling clients and answering the telephone at the front desk as the CC does not have adequate well-trained administrative support staff required to meet the needs of the Center at this time.
+Front office needs are being assessed on an ongoing basis.